XxSYDxX/Cat-Curves/README.md

 # CatCurves
- A python program to plot a symstem of equations of a typical cat which is definitely not a cat.
+ A python program to plot a system of equations of a typical cat which is definitely not a cat.
  I defined a system of equations as a token of my love and respect for cats.
  Then I plotted the equations using matplotlib on a graph.